Code-4-Community/learning-resources/docs/week-3.md

 const Profile = () => (

-    //allows us to use our custom styles const classes = useStyles();
+    // allows us to use our custom styles const classes = useStyles();

-    //initialize the state to 0 because we start with 0 likes const [profileLikes, setProfileLikes] = useState(0);
+    // initialize the state to 0 because we start with 0 likes const [profileLikes, setProfileLikes] = useState(0);

-    //handles incrementing the likes of John's profile function handleLikes {
+    // handles incrementing the likes of John's profile function handleLikes {
         setProfileLikes(profileLikes + 1);
     }